OasisDEX/oasis-borrow-cache/README.md

 Note: values saved from pure events or function calls are not normalized, they need to be divided by `wad` `rad` or `ray`.
 [Read more](https://docs.makerdao.com/other-documentation/system-glossary)

+- `multiply_events` - Aggregated multiply events, transformed from `vault.events` (called standard_events) and events dispatched by MPA contract and exchange.

+Note: debt and before_debt is stored in normalized form, to get to exact debt at the time of the event it needs to be multiplied by rate.

 ## Unit tests